Recipe Overview

 • Preheat oven to 400ºF.
 Line baking sheet with parchment paper.
 Cut spaghetti squash in half lengthwise, from stem to bottom.
 Scoop out seeds.
 Rub spaghetti squash halves with olive oil, and sprinkle with ½ teaspoon salt and ¼ teaspoon pepper, if desired.

-1 large large spaghetti squash, 1 tablespoon olive oil, ½ teaspoon kosher salt, ¼ teaspoon ground black pepper
+1 large spaghetti squash, 1 tablespoon olive oil, ½ teaspoon kosher salt, ¼ teaspoon ground black pepper

 • Using a fork, separate strands, gently pulling them away from the sides of the shell, to form "spaghetti."